 You may receive separate bills for different parts of your emergency room visit.
 If you have questions, please visit Insurance & Billing or call:

 Other Same-Day Care Options

-If you need same-day care for a non-emergency illness or injury and can't see your primary care provider, walk into an Express Care or Urgent Care clinic or save your spot online.
+If you need same-day care for a non-emergency illness or injury and can't see your primary care provider, save your spot online to get care at an Express Care or Urgent Care clinic.